-Facility means any source (including land or appurtenances thereto) that is subject to regulation under this permit.
+Facility means any establishment (including land or appurtenances thereto) that is subject to regulation under this permit.
 See Special Condition S1.

-First fall storm event means the first time on or after October 1st of each year that precipitation occurs and results in a stormwater discharge from a facility.
+First Fall Storm Event means the first time on or after September 1st of each year that precipitation occurs and results in a stormwater discharge from a facility.
 This storm event tends to wash off and discharge pollutants that accumulate during the preceding dry months.